adform/adform-ios-sdk/README.md

 ## ***iOS 15 support***

-You can check out the new Adform Header Bidding SDK version that supports iOS 15 in `ios_15` branch.
+You can check out the new Adform Advertising SDK version that supports iOS 15 in `ios_15` branch.

 ### [IMPORTANT - IOS 14 Support](https://github.com/adform/adform-ios-sdk/wiki/Getting-Started#important-ios-14-support)